gl1tch0x1/HakunaMatata/README.md

 ### HakunaMatata[There Are No Problems]
 <br>
-Compelete Web hacking and Bug Bounty tools
+Complete Web hacking and Bug Bounty tools

 Everything you need for Bug Bounty Hunting.
 Thanks
 <br>